rgitrepo/kubernetes-beginner-to-pro/docs/day2/etcd.md

 ### Additional Resources
 To delve deeper into etcd, visit the official etcd documentation and explore resources like "The Secrets of Raft" for a comprehensive understanding of its underlying mechanisms and functionalities.

----

-Feel free to ask for any specific details or further elaboration on any of the topics covered in this tutorial.